acalio/Decompositions/README.md

 The following steps are needed to run the executable.

     cd to/your/executable
-    ./deco input-graph output-graph decomposition-algorithm
+    ./deco input-graph output-file decomposition-algorithm

-- input-graph: is an edgelist file containing a directed (potentially weighted) network.
+- input-graph: the path to a file storing the edge-list of a directed (weighted) network
-- output-file: the file where the results are saved
-- decomposition-algorithm: one of the available decomposition
+- output-file: the path to a file storing results, i.e., $\langle  v, k \rangle$, where $v$ is the id of a node and $k$ the index assigned by the selected graph-decomposition algorithm
+- decomposition-algorithm: specifies a graph-decomposition algorithm.
+Available options:
+_kcore_, _kpeak_, _ktruss_, _neighcoreness_, _dgcore_.

 For instance, if you need to carry out a core-decomposition:

     ./deco input-edgelist results.txt kcore

 The program will store in results.txt the output of the computation.
-More specifically, in this case the file will contain a line <vertex id, core-index>
-for each node in the network.

 There are many other options available.
-To have a more comprehensive guide issue the command:
+To have a more comprehensive guide just issue the command:

     ./deco --help